mupraj10/bollywoodmoviejson/contributing.md

  - Fork and clone the repo
  - Create a branch with the `adds-movie-name`
  - Add a json file of the movie with the details below to the *appropriate year folder* if there isn't one *create* it please
- - Add a img file of the movie poster to the `posters` folder using the specifications below
+ - Add a jpeg file of the movie poster to the `posters` folder using the specifications below
- - Submit PR!
+ - Submit PR - if case you want to know how check out this cool [doc](https://help.github.com/articles/creating-a-pull-request-from-a-fork/)

  Thank you for helping out! :)